 Top ranked special educational needs solicitors

-Autism Awareness Week (set up by the National Autistic Society) runs this year from 30 March – 5 April 2020.
-It is a good opportunity to highlight the importance of how a good Education, Health and Care Plan (EHCP) can really make a difference for a child or young person (YP) with autism.
+Ahead of World Autism Acceptance Month (April 2026), it is a good opportunity to highlight the importance of how a good Education, Health and Care Plan (EHCP) can really make a difference for a child or young person with autism.

-EHCPs are a legally enforceable document issued and maintained by local authorities for children/YP who have special educational needs (SEN) and require special educational provision to be made for them through an EHCP, meaning provision that is not provided through national mainstream school resources.
+EHCPs are a legally enforceable document issued and maintained by local authorities for children and young people who have special educational needs and disabilities (SEND) and require special educational provision to be made for them through an EHCP, meaning provision that is not provided, as standard, through national maintained mainstream school resources.

-Many children/YP with autism have an EHCP maintained for them but it is important to make sure the content of that EHCP (Section B – needs, and Section F – provision) are clear, up to date and detailed.
+Many children and young people with autism have an EHCP maintained for them, but it is important to make sure the content of that EHCP (Section B – needs, and Section F – provision) are clear, up to date and detailed.

 Section B (SEN) is made up of four types of SEN: